Awad-Ak/Wazuh-Security-Monitoring-Lab/detections/file-integrity.md

 Wazuh was able to detect and log these changes.
-Furthermore, the alerts provided info that can be used by an analyst to the file operations.
+Furthermore, the alerts provided info that can be used by an analyst to further investigate the file operations.

 Conclusion